White Collar Crime & Criminal Tax Law

 Crises

 Crises are an everyday occurrence and yet they always vary in their form and course.
-However, all crises have one thing in common: they cannot be planned, do not follow a fixed pattern and are always characterized by extraordinary situations.
-They are unintentional, dynamic and often threaten the very existence of the company.
+However, all crises always have one thing in common: they are unplannable, do not follow a fixed pattern and are always characterized by extraordinary situations .
+These are unintentional, dynamic and often threaten the very existence of the company.

-However, the crisis as a trigger is always accompanied by an unwanted wave of attention.
-This can develop into an almost incalculable momentum of its own if crisis communication is lacking or incorrect.
+Above all, however, the crisis as a trigger is always accompanied by an unintentional wave of attention .
+If crisis communication is inadequate or incorrect, this can develop into a dynamic of its own that is almost impossible to calculate .

 However, there is a ray of hope: Crises are always temporary.
-And to a certain extent, you can influence their outcome through targeted crisis communication.
+And to a certain extent, targeted crisis communication can influence the outcome .
 Crises do not always mean the end of a good time.
 Crises can also be used as an opportunity if they are handled correctly.
 Effective crisis communication is essential.

 Modern and effective crisis communication in criminal proceedings

-schirach.law masters modern and effective crisis communication in criminal proceedings.
+schirach.law has mastered modern and effective crisis communication in criminal proceedings.
 Both internal and external crisis communication before, but especially during and after a critical incident can be designed, managed and controlled.
-Crisis communication serves to manage crises or to effectively prevent their occurrence with preventive measures.
+Crisis communication serves tomanage crises or to effectively prevent their occurrence with preventive measures.

 Whether crisis communication is offensive or defensive depends on the nature of the threat and is worked out and implemented together on a case-by-case basis.
 As in defense work, the aim is to choose the least intrusive and least reputationally damaging approach possible, which in the best case scenario will allow the client to emerge stronger from the crisis.